Technology-GamingTech/discordbot/README.md

    After Placing bot token and inviting bot to discord and install requirments Simply click on start_bot.bat, now your bot is running
 7. **Commands**:
    there is commands file given check commands
+# FOR ANDROID (TERMUX)
+## STEPS

+1. *Install Termux from the Google Play Store or from the official Termux GitHub if you are unable to install from the Play Store.*
+2. *Open Termux and update the package list*
+   `pkg update`
+   `pkg install python git`
+   `pkg install python-pip`
+3. *If you have your bot's code hosted on GitHub, you can clone the repository:*
+   `

 *Issue* If any issue appear contact me on discord AMB4324